louiskyee/FunctionCallReverseTool/Radare2/README.md

 4. The tool will start processing the binary files and save the extracted function call graph and disassembly information as DOT and JSON files.
 The progress will be displayed in the terminal.

-5. Once the processing is complete, the extracted files will be saved in the same location as the input directory, with the suffix `_disassemble`.
-Each binary file will have a corresponding DOT file for the function call graph and a JSON file for the disassembly information.
+5. Once the processing is complete, the extracted files will be saved in a directory named `<binary_directory>_disassemble` located at the same level as the input directory, where `<binary_directory>` is the name of the input directory.
+The `<binary_directory>_disassemble` directory will contain the following:
+   - `results` subdirectory: Contains the extracted DOT and JSON files for each binary file, maintaining the same relative path structure as the input directory.
+   - `extraction.log`: Log file recording the extraction process and any errors or warnings.
+   - `timing.log`: Log file recording the execution time for each file processing.

 ## Code Explanation